ICE deployments created chaos for cities and cost them millions, NPR analysis finds

 "The first three weeks of it, we were really balancing and teetering on martial law," LA councilwoman Eunisses Hernandez told NPR.
 She said the city didn't expect "such a heavy-handed and militarized and war-like response from the federal government to people expressing their First Amendment rights."

-The LAPD spent around $17 million between June 8-16 responding to the anti-ICE protests that broke out that month.
+The LAPD spent around $17 million between June 8 and 16 responding to the anti-ICE protests that broke out that month.
 Close to $12 million of that went to overtime costs, according to a report from the LA City Administrative Office.

 These figures do not include the costs of potential lawsuits or liability claims from residents and protesters injured during the demonstrations, and from aggressive policing by the LAPD that the city expects to face, Hernandez said.

-To meet these financial needs, the city has had to tap into their reserve funds.
+To meet these financial needs, the city has had to tap into its reserve funds.

 In response to questions from NPR, the LAPD did not provide any information about what types of activities officers were engaged in when they incurred the overtime hours.